 - Students address feedback and learn more about good coding practices by incorporating feedback

 For a near-to-perfect preparation and effect of the course, we ask you to get in touch with us four weeks in advance.
-Then, the JabRef team can a) learn about the starting skill level of the students, b) the aimed skill level at the end of the course, c) the amount of time the students are given to learn about and contribute to JabRef, d) check the feature board for appropriate tasks (and fill it as needed), e) recommend appropriate features.
+Then, the JabRef team can a) learn about the starting skill level of the students, b) the aimed skill level at the end of the course, c) the amount of time the students are given to learn about and contribute to JabRef, d) check the Candidates for university projects for appropriate tasks (and fill it as needed), e) recommend appropriate features.

 It is also possible to just direct students to our Contribution Guide.
 The learning effect may be lower as the time of the students has to be spent to a) learn about JabRef and b) select an appropriate issue.

-Since a huge fraction of software costs is spend on software maintenance, adding new features also educates in that aspect: perfective maintenance1 is trained.
-When fixing bugs, corrective maintenance1 is trained.
+Since a huge fraction of software costs is spent on software maintenance, adding new features also educates in that aspect: perfective maintenance1 is trained.
+When fixing bugs, corrective maintenance 2 is trained.